2jang/ollama-chutesai-proxy/README.md

 - ⚙️ **Easy Configuration**: Setup via `config.py` for API tokens, model names, server port, and default LLM parameters.
 - 💨 **Streaming Support**: Handles streaming responses from Chutes.ai and delivers them to the client.

-## ❓ What is Chutes.ai?

-Chutes.ai is a service that allows you to use various LLMs by making API requests.
-Many of their models are available for free.
-Feel free to explore their models!

 ## 🚀 Getting Started

 ### 📋 Prerequisites

 -   **Python**: Make sure you have Python 3.8+ installed.
--   **pip**: Python's package installer, usually comes with Python.
 -   **Chutes.ai API Key**: Obtain an API Key from [Chutes.ai](https://chutes.ai/app/api).
 This is **required**.

 ### 🛠️ Installation Steps